tgbnhy/torchtrajectory/README.md

 ```
    QueryResult ret = engine.findInRange(50, 50, 50);
 ```
-Range query is used to retrieve trajectories passing through a specified rectangle area.To define a window area, three args are needed.
+The range query is used to retrieve trajectories passing through a specified rectangular area.
+To define the rectangular area, three arguments are needed.
-Latitude and longitude pin the middle point, with radius( in meters) together do the work.
+Latitude and longitude defines the middle point, with radius( in meters) together representing the rectangular area.

 #### 2) Path query
 ```
    QueryResult ret = engine.findOnPath(query);
 ```
-Path<sup>[2]</sup> query is used to retrieve trajectories having at least one common edge with the query.
+The Path query<sup>[2]</sup> is used to retrieve trajectories having at least one common edge with the query.
 The argument it takes is a "path" represented by a list of *Coordinate*.

 #### 3) Strict path query
 ```
    QueryResult ret = engine.findOnStrictPath(query)
 ```
-Strict path query<sup>[2]</sup> is used to retrieve trajectories strictly passing through the entire query from beginning to end.
+The strict path query<sup>[2]</sup> is used to retrieve trajectories strictly passing through the entire query from beginning to end.
 The argument it takes is a "path" represented by a list of *Coordinate*.

 #### 4) Top-k trajectory similarity search
 ```
    QueryResult ret = engine.findTopK(query, 3);
 ```
-A top-k trajectory similarity search query returns the k highest ranked trajectories based on the specified similarity metric.
+The top-k query returns
+k highest ranked trajectories based on the specified similarity measure.
-First argument is a "query trajectory" represented by a list of *Coordinate*, the second is number of top results to return.
+First argument is a "query trajectory" represented by a list of *Coordinate*, and the second is number of top results to return.

 ### 3. QueryResult
 ```